The Word Defiant! at Blickling

 John Orna-Ornstein, Director of Curation and Experience for the National Trust, said: “Sharing our heritage is not only about telling the stories of our past but finding ways to inspire people of all ages to see the importance of preserving it for future generations.
 The Word Defiant! is a bold, creative and really thought-provoking way to bring Blickling’s historic library to life for visitors, while shining a light on the conservation challenges such an important collection presents.”

-Artistic Director of Les Enfants Terribles Oliver Lansley said: “Telling a story is at the heart of everything we do as a company and we are excited to open The Word Defiant! in May in association with Blickling Estate and Trust New Art.
+Artistic Director of Les Enfants Terribles Oliver Lansley said: “Telling a story is at the heart of everything we do as a company and we are excited to open The Word Defiant! in association with Blickling Estate and Trust New Art.
 The installation pieces immerse visitors in compelling contemporary stories about the place of books in the modern world.
 We hope they resonate with Blickling's visitors as much as they resonate with Blickling's rich literary tradition and on-going conservation work.”

 One of Blickling’s Volunteer Art Ambassadors, Margaret Goose, said: “Lord Lothian, who donated Blickling to the Trust, hoped that it would be used as ‘a place from which public, or intellectual or artistic endeavours go forth...’.
 We feel that he would have approved of art being at the heart of what visitors experience today.
-I’m very excited that we’ll be shining a light on the library, so we can raise awareness and vital funds for the conservation work needed for both the internationally important books and the fabric of the Long Gallery.”
+I’m very excited that we’re shining a light on the library, so we can raise awareness and vital funds for the conservation work needed for both the internationally important books and the fabric of the Long Gallery.”